Applying to to the Auxiliares Program: How to Apply to be a Language Assistant in Spain

 I attempted to login nearly every hour, sans when I briefly slept; however, it was to no avail.
 The same error message popped up every time.
 Since it didn’t work through Friday Spain time, I figured it would be down through the weekend, which it was.
 Although, it did not stop me from constantly checking to see if for some reason it would work!
 On Monday, I was able to login and finish my application.
 The Profex Manual was a breeze to follow with actually having the web page up in front of me.
 Most of the fields that need to be filled in are personal information, college information, any teaching experience, and any study abroad experience, fairly straight forward.

-After all that information was completed, the fun part began: selecting regional, type of city, and school preferences.
+After all that information was completed, the fun part began: selecting region, type of city, and school preferences.
 For regional preferences the applicant put each group in order of preference, from 1 to 3, and then selects one region within each of those three groups.
 The options for regional placements are:

 Group A: Asturias, Cueta y Melilla, Extremadura, La Rioja, Navarra, País Vasco